LuizFerraresi/docs/docs/awsLoginSSO.md

-To add acounts to your SSO, you can reuse your session, to do that, just write you already configured session name on ``SSO session name``, a box on the bottom of your prompt shoulb apper with your already configured session infos, and then you can add another account.
+To add acounts to your SSO, you can reuse your session, to do that, just write you already configured session name on ``SSO session name``, a box on the bottom of your prompt should apper with your already configured session infos, press TAB to fullfill the session infosand then you can add another account.

-## Config SSO Login with Config File
+### Config SSO Login with Config File

 You can edit the existing file